AhmetErenIncir/Sozluk/memory-bank/activeContext.md

 ## Open Questions & Assumptions
 - **Open Questions**:
+  - Why is isAdmin still showing as null despite successful session authentication?
+Need to investigate if profiles table has correct data or if there are permission issues.
+  - Should we implement better error handling for profile fetching failures?
   - What specific database technology will be used for the backend?
   - What backend framework will be chosen (e.g., Node.js, Python, Go)?
   - Detailed API specifications for frontend-backend communication.
 - **Assumptions**:
   - The project will continue to use Next.js for the frontend.
   - Tailwind CSS and Shadcn UI will remain the primary styling and UI component libraries.
+  - Supabase will continue to be used for authentication and database management.

 ## Changelog
 - 2024-07-30: Created.